-Moussaka is the Greek equivalent of lasagna, a layered dish where meltingly soft eggplant slices take place of pasta.
+Moussaka is the Greek similar to Italian lasagna, a layered dish where meltingly soft eggplant slices take place of pasta.
 I don’t make moussaka very often, as Greg happens to have a huge irrational aversion to eggplants.
 I love them, so sometimes I’ll sneak in a chopped one here and there and he doesn’t even notice… Except, I can’t resist sometimes, so when he’s got his mouth full I’ll drop “that’s an eggplant.”
 The face I get back is priceless — and this is a grown man.

 Edit: hi!
 A couple of Greek readers contacted me regarding the recipe — pls keep in mind that an authentic moussaka recipe will include a layer of potatoes in place of the ricotta.
 Thank you for asking me to point it out!
 Have fun!

 - 1 cup of light ricotta cheese

 - 450g ground meat (I use bison, but substitute extra lean ground beef if you’d like.
 Ground turkey would also be great)

 - 5 garlic cloves, finely minced

 - 14oz canned tomatoes